Basic properties of critical lognormal multiplicative chaos: Modulus of continuity

 for some constants $c', c'' > 0$ depending on $\epsilon$.

 To estimate the probability of $\mathcal{B}_n$, we note that

-By Chebyshev's inequality we then see that for any $q<1$
+By Chebyshev's inequality, we then see that for any $q<1$

-\it Step 4: comparison with cascades. \rm
+\item[\textit{Step} 4:] \textit{Comparison with cascades}.

 If we knew that $\mathbb{E}(S_{n}^q)$ were uniformly bounded in $n$ for some values of $q$, we would have a quantitative estimate for the speed at which $\mathbb{P}(\mathcal{B}_{n})$ tends to one.
-For this we employ Kahane's convexity inequalities, i.e. Proposition \ref{prop:kahane-inequality}, and comparison with the branching random walk $U_n$ defined in \eqref{un}.
+For this, we employ Kahane's convexity inequalities, that is, Proposition \ref {propkahane-inequality}, and comparison with the branching random walk $U_n$ defined in (\ref{un}).

 Note that